Lone Tree's Fourth of July 2026: Sophia Scott Still Headlines, the Fireworks Are Off

 Photo via web search

-The day opens with a Family Fun Ride at 9 a.m. and a Family Fun Park from 10 a.m. to 1 p.m., then the evening Party in the Park kicks off at 6 p.m.
+The evening Party in the Park kicks off at 6 p.m., no registration needed.
 Live music starts at 6:45, and the headliner, Colorado-bred country artist Sophia Scott, takes the stage at 8 p.m.
-She is not a filler act; she is an EMPIRE Nashville signee with well over 100 million career streams, a serious get for a free city event.
-Fireworks follow at 9:30 p.m., right after her set.
-It is all free, and the Party in the Park does not require registration, so you can just show up.
+She is an EMPIRE Nashville signee with well over 100 million career streams, a serious get for a free city event, and with the 9:30 fireworks off the schedule, her set is now the finale.
+Honestly, of all the county's cancelled shows, Lone Tree loses the least: the headliner was the draw.

-More Douglas County Fourth of July: Parker, Castle Rock, Highlands Ranch, or see every fireworks show in the county.
+More Douglas County Fourth of July: Parker, Castle Rock, Highlands Ranch, or see what's still on across the county.

 Sources